 At the first antenatal visit each woman should be screened for syphilis.
-This can be done at the clinic with the syphilis rapid test (Determine Syphilis TP) or RPR card test.
-If syphilis is diagnosed the patient must be informed and treatment must be started immediately at the antenatal clinic.
+This could be done at the clinic with the syphilis rapid test (Determine Syphilis TP) or RPR card test.
+If syphilis is diagnosed, the patient must be informed and treatment must be started immediately at the antenatal clinic.
 Positive rapid screening tests must be confirmed with a laboratory RPR or VDRL test.
-The syphilis rapid test or RPR card test can be used in any antenatal clinic as no sophisticated equipment is required.
+The syphilis rapid test or RPR card test can be used in any antenatal clinic, as no sophisticated equipment is required.

 Syphilis rapid test

 The syphilis rapid test is a specific test for syphilis and will become positive when there are antibodies against Treponema pallidum (the organism that causes syphilis) in the blood.
 The test result corresponds to that of a TPHA or FTA test which are also specific tests for syphilis.

 A. Equipment needed to perform a syphilis rapid test

 - The Abbott Determine TB Whole Blood Essay.
 Each kit contains 10 cards with 10 tests.
 The Chase Buffer (2.5 ml bottle) is supplied with the kit.

 - EDTA capillary tubes marked to indicate 50 μl, lancets, alcohol swabs and sterile gauze swabs.
 These are not supplied with the kit.

 The kit needs to be stored at room temperature between 2 °C and 30 °C. Storage in a fridge is required during summer time.
 The kit must not be used after the expiry date.